Australian Paper: Locomotives

+Passenger trains

+The line has seen a total of two passenger trains.

+The first was the Royal Train in early 1956, conveying the Duke of Edinburgh who was visiting Victoria at the time, worked from Melbourne by engine L1150 with five carriages, and from Maryvale to the Mill with additional engine T342 attached to the front.

+The second train was on and put on for the APM Board and guests, for the opening of the new Pine Kraft Pulp Mill.
+The train left Spencer Street at 8:05 am, running express with engine L1171 to Moe, stopping at Hernes Oak to pass another train, then at Morwell to swap to shunting engine Y175 which took the train on to the plant site.
+The carriages were, from the east end, ACN39-37BRN-16BN-Club Car No.1-PCO1.
+The return trip left the Mill at 1:55 pm, changed engines again at Morwell and ran express back to Melbourne, arriving at 4:36 pm.

 Environmental impact

 Australian Paper has a contract with the Victorian Government for the period 1996–2030 of buying wood at a 1996 fixed price on the logs.
 This includes mountain ash timber, deemed by scientists to be of high conservation value.
 In August 2011, Australian Paper withdrew from Forest Stewardship Council (FSC) certification, in order to be able to use wood from old-growth forest logging by VicForests, but remained under the certification of the Australian Forestry Standard.
 Their previous auditor, SmartWood, was suspended in September 2011 following an FSC internal audit.
 Later, the company announced that its FSC certification had been retained for all products except Reflex paper.
 As of 2013, the Reflex 100% recycled paper is FSC-certified.